A central venous catheter is a tube that goes into a vein in your arm or chest and ends at the right side of your heart (right atrium).

 - A sterile dressing (bandage) will be placed around your port when it is used to help prevent infection.

 Nothing will stick out of your skin when your port is not being used.
-This decreases your chance of infection.
+This decreases your chance of infection in or around your port.

 About once a month, you will need to have your port flushed to help prevent clots.
-To do this, your doctor will use a special solution.
+To do this, your provider will use a special solution.

 Ports can be used for a long time.
-When you no longer need your port, your doctor will remove it.
+When you no longer need your port, your provider will remove it.

-Tell your doctor or nurse right away if you notice any signs of infection, such as:
+Tell your provider right away if you notice any signs of infection, such as:

 - Your port seems to have moved.